Alobo Naga

 Alobo Achümi (born 6 May 1984), known professionally as Alobo Naga, is an Indian singer and songwriter from Nagaland.
 He rose to fame with his debut album, Road of a Thousand Dreams.
 He has hosted his talk show, The Alobo Naga Show, since July 2021.

 Early life

 Alobo Naga was born on 6 May 1984 in Kohima, Nagaland to a Naga family.
-He did his schooling from Charity School, Kohima, Assembly of God School, Dimapur & Greenwood Higher Secondary School and completed his B.A. in political science from Patkai Christian College.
+He did his schooling from Charity School, Kohima; Assembly of God School, Dimapur; Greenwood School, Kuda; and completed his B.A. in Political science from Patkai Christian College in Chümoukedima.
 He later attended University of Delhi from 2004 to 2007.

 In 2008, he left his full-time job at a construction firm and began studying music.

 Career

 In 2010, he formed Alobo Naga & The Band (ANTB) and launched his first album in Nagaland.

 The band rose to fame in 2011 with their video single "Painted Dreams".
 It premiered in August 2011 on VH1.
 Later that year, Alobo Naga & The Band started touring the world.

 His second album, Kini was launched in 2017.